DANYSR8/ENEE_3141_DigiComm/Lab 2 FM/LAB2 FM.md

 ![Project Setup](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/ef856da1-ba6c-4340-a4e0-4407a896b8d1)

 Additionally, the three blocks below are used to set up the project as well, the "throttle" block ensures that the device running the project does not overwork the CPU, acting as a safety net.
 As for the "Audio Sink," it simply connects the project to the device's speaker as long as the correct frequency is input into the block.
-Lastly the "multiply constant" block is used to add an additional adjustable varriable which is the volume of the signal.It is essentially takes the final signal before being played by the speakers and boostes it by multiply a scalar value.
+Lastly the "multiply constant" block is used to add an additional adjustable varriable which is the volume of the signal.It is essentially takes the final signal before being played by the speakers and boostes it by multiplying a scalar value.

 ![Throttle Block](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/9edba9b0-a13d-4500-ad57-c6e7c01fa28b)
 ![Audio Sink Block](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/169d9c64-f594-45ea-a7b8-f69b61c7c336)